PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 </details>

 ## Scrum Master
-The Scrum Master is accountable for establishing Scrum as defined in the Scrum Guide.
+The Scrum Master is accountable for `establishing Scrum` as defined in the Scrum Guide.
 They do this by helping everyone understand Scrum theory and practice, both within the Scrum Team and the organization.

-The Scrum Master is accountable for the Scrum Team’s effectiveness.
+The Scrum Master is accountable for the `Scrum Team’s effectiveness`.
 They do this by enabling the Scrum Team to improve its practices, within the Scrum framework.

 Scrum Masters are true leaders who serve the Scrum Team and the larger organization.